 It is important that you understand that the Company does not guarantee employment for any specific period of time.
 You will continue to be employed on at "at-will" basis.
 This means that both the Company and you will have the right to terminate your employment at any time, for any reason, with or without prior notice or cause.
 Neither you nor the Company will have an express or implied contract limiting your right to resign or the Company's right to terminate your employment at any time, for any reason, with or without prior notice or cause.
+Neither you employment at any time, for any reason, with or without prior notice or cause.
+Neither your employment at any time, for any reason, with or without prior notice or cause.
 The "at-will" relationship will apply to you throughout your employment and cannot be changed except by an express individual written employment agreement signed by you and the Chief Executive Officer of the Company.